ibm-cloud-docs/app-configuration/ac-ts-ff-eval.md

 {:term: .term}
 {:troubleshoot: data-hd-content-type='troubleshoot'}

-# Why is my feature flag or property evaluated with an unexpected segment rule?
+# The value returned for my targeted flag or property is not what I expected.
 {: #ac-troubleshooting-two}
 {: troubleshoot}
 {: support}